 Results from the air monitoring program indicate that operations at the lake and the consolidation area, which holds material removed from the lake, have met the project’s health and safety performance criteria.

 Air was monitored during construction activities for dust and total volatile organic compounds (TVOCs) to ensure concentrations at the perimeter of the work zones remained below criteria established by the Community Health and Safety Plan.
 According to DEC, “total VOC levels detected at the perimeter monitoring locations comply with the standard established for protecting public health.”
 Additionally, 12-month averages of individual VOCs were below regulatory criteria during operations.

 - Click here for the first year results.

 - Click here for the second year results.

 - Click here for the third year results.

 - Click here for the fourth year results.

 During construction, odors were checked at the air monitoring stations along the work perimeter of the consolidation area by trained professionals.
 For more information about odor monitoring, see here.

-The aerial photographs below show the locations of the fixed monitors.
+The aerial photographs below show the locations of the fixed monitors during construction.
 To view the data collected, select the date from the drop-down list and click “Change.”
-Move your cursor over a monitor icon and click on Dust Data, Total VOC Data, or Odor Detections.
-If data from a particular monitor is unavailable, this will be stated next to the monitor icon.
-Wind direction and wind speed information is also available for each monitoring day below the map.
+Move your cursor over a monitor icon and click on Dust Data or Total VOC Data.
+If data from a particular monitor are unavailable, this will be stated next to the monitor icon.
+Wind direction and wind speed information are also available for each monitoring day below the map.
 If you would like more information, please call 315.552.9784.